exasol/public-knowledgebase/Database-Features/privileges-overview.md

 # Privileges overview
 ## Background

-This solution describes how to determine all granted system and object privileges per user.
+This article describes how to determine all granted system and object privileges per user.

 ## Explanation